- Official EFT Tutorial

 Why might you deserve this illness?

-- What does that symptom remind you of?
+- What does this symptom remind you of?

 Chasing the Pain: